-Xuebo Wang is an assistant professor of economics at the School of Economics, Shanghai University of Finance and Economics.
+Xuebo Wang is an associate professor of economics (without tenure) at the School of Economics, Shanghai University of Finance and Economics.
 He received his PhD in economics from the Chinese University of Hong Kong in 2018.
-His primary research field is applied microeconomics, including labor economics, development economics, and economic history.
+His primary research field is applied microeconomics, including labor economics and development economics.

 Beyond the Quantity–Quality Tradeoff: Population Control Policy and Human Capital Investment (with Junsen Zhang), Journal of Development Economics 135 (2018): 222–234.